rafaelh/rafaelh.github.io/_posts/2020-03-29-installing-golang-on-kali-linux.md

         install_golang_module(module)
 ```

-The full update script I use normally does a bunch of additional things - you can take a look at [github.com/rafaelh/update-kali](https://github.com/rafaelh/update-kali).
+The full update script I use normally does a bunch of additional things.
+You can take a look at [github.com/rafaelh/update-kali](https://github.com/rafaelh/update-kali).

 Now that you have Go working, take a look at the following repositories: